MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/veeva-vault-RIM- connector.md

 - **Enhanced content management and retrieval:** The connector suggests tags to organize and access relevant documents more easily.
 - **AI-assisted content reuse and localization:** Facilitates content adaptation for various markets, saving time while ensuring relevance for different audiences.
-- **Comprehensive document review and summarization:** AI tools help grammar, spelling, semantics, and regulatory compliance, ensuring accuracy and up-to-date regulatory submissions and compliance documents.
+- **Comprehensive document review and summarization:** AI tools help with grammar, spelling, semantics, and regulatory compliance, ensuring accuracy and up-to-date regulatory submissions and compliance documents.

 Additionally, the connector boosts productivity by minimizing time spent searching for information across multiple sources.
 By integrating Microsoft 365 Copilot and Microsoft Search with RIM data, it streamlines content preparation and field use.
-It also improves efficiency by referencing existing regulatory submissions and compliance documents and content to help generate new materials effectively.
+It also improves efficiency by referencing existing regulatory submissions and compliance documents, and content to help generate new materials effectively.

 This guide is for Microsoft 365 administrators or anyone responsible for configuring, managing, and monitoring the Veeva Vault RIM Copilot connector.